ymkn/YuTofu/README.md

 ## Specification

-- Hot swappable sockets for MX compatible switches
+- Hot swappable sockets for MX compatible switches are installed
-- Unified-Daughterboard JSF 4-pin socket or USB Type C Connector (USB 2.0)
+- Unified-Daughterboard JSF 4-pin socket and USB Type C Connector (USB 2.0) are equipped
+- PCB and switch plate compatible with the Tofu60 2.0
 - GH60 compatible dimension: 285mm(w) x 94.6mm(h) x 1.6mm(d)
-- Suitable for most 60% keyboard cases
+- Suitable for Tofu60 2.0 case, and also may be used for most 60% keyboard cases
   - Warning: center and right bottom mounting holes are not implemented.
+  - Warning: switch plate cannot be used with cases other than the Tofu60 2.0.

 ## Build Guide